CLJunge/Spawn.HDT/README.md

 ## Features
 #### Offline Mode
 - The plugin detects the current account and saves it collection and decks locally, so you are still able to use the plugin while Hearthstone isn't running.
-(Decks are only being saved when you are in the "Play" menu)
 ![Overlay](https://i.imgur.com/O8LwlTT.png)

 #### Support for multiple accounts and regions